Employers

 Employer Criteria/Disclaimer

 Missouri State University-West Plains offers job listings as a free service to area employers who are seeking part-time and full-time employees.
-It is provided for Missouri State University-West Plains students to give them part-time employment opportunities with convenient geographical access, the exception being off-academic year positions during the summer months or alumni seeking full-time employment.
-This service is primarily for part-time employment to assist students in continuing their education while affording the opportunity for work experience as they attend classes.
-In good faith, we work only with employers who subscribe to the Equal Employment Opportunity guidelines adhered to by the University as stated below.
-We reserve the right to review listings before publication to students and refuse service to employers for factors such as, but not limited to, the following:
+We work only with employers who subscribe to the Equal Employment Opportunity guidelines adhered to by the University as previously stated on the main webpage.
+We reserve the right to review job postings before publication to students and refuse service to employers for factors such as but not limited to, the following:

 • Misrepresentation by dishonest information or absence of information